Building tools that

 Then there's the other kind, where you've been staring at the same bug for two hours, your brain stopped being useful an hour ago, and you keep trying variations of the same wrong approach hoping one of them will magically work.
 I had sessions like that too.

 The honest lesson: the second kind is the problem.
-The first kind is fine — if you're productive late, go for it.
+The first kind is fine.
+If you're productive late, go for it.
 But the moment you catch yourself copy-pasting the same broken code with slightly different spacing, close the laptop.
 I didn't always listen to that cue.

 Every fix I found after sleeping was obvious.
 Every single one.
 Not one of them required me to be awake past midnight.
 I just had to not know that yet.